PMSI-AlignAlytics/candidate-test-seed/README.md

 Launch STS and open the code folder.
 There will be errors, please follow the following steps to prepare the IDE:

-1. Run `docker-compose up -d es-candidate-test` from the jaws repository to get the elastic container up and running.
+1. Run `docker-compose up -d es-candidate-test` from the repository to get the elastic container up and running.
 2. Within STS go to `Help > Eclipse Marketplace` and find and install "Buildship Gradle Integration 2.0"
 3. Right-click the root in the project explorer and select `Configure > Add Gradle Nature`
 4. Once complete, right-click the root project again and select `Gradle > Refresh Gradle Project`